 (A stand selling punch in all its varieties)

-People often meet up here after work for a bite to eat and a mug of something warming around the many bar tables available.
+As a result, locals often meet up here after work for a bite to eat and a mug of something warming in what is the grounds of the former general hospital.

 Stephansplatz

-(A view into the 2022 market with the rear of the cathedral behind)
+(A view into the market with the rear of the cathedral behind)

-This Christmas market is about as central as they come since it curls around the edges of Stephansdom.
+This Christmas market is about as central as they come since it curls around the outside of Stephansdom.
 The cathedral makes a wonderful backdrop, and the market allows you to refresh yourself after strolling through the pedestrianised centre of Vienna.

-One end of the market meets the parking spot for the horse-drawn carriages that ply their trade in town, which adds another level of historical atmosphere to proceedings.
+One end of the market actually meets the parking spot for the horse-drawn carriages that ply their trade in town, which adds another level of historical atmosphere to proceedings.

 Am Hof